Topher-Dev/salesprep-wiki/Developer-Guide.md

-# Developer's Guide for FightView
+# Developer's Guide for SalesPrep

-Welcome to the FightView Developer's Guide.
+Welcome to the SalesPrep Developer's Guide.
 This document provides essential information to get started with development, contribute effectively to the project, and maintain a high-quality codebase.

 ## Getting Started
 #### Initial Setup Instructions

-1. **Get a Fresh Installation of Ubuntu 22.04**
+1. **Get a Fresh Installation of Ubuntu**
    - Ensure you're starting with a clean and updated installation of Ubuntu (latest) to avoid any compatibility issues.
 If you're setting up a new environment, download the Ubuntu (latest) LTS image from the official [Ubuntu website](https://ubuntu.com/download/desktop) and follow the installation guide.
    - After installation login as root user, update your system to make sure all the default software is up to date.
 Open a terminal and run:
      ```bash